The Design’s hunt for the perfect vegan leather – 5 plant-based new materials

 Even though they are still finished with non-biodegradable glues or foils, plant leathers drawn from agricultural waste use less water and chemicals, reducing carbon emission as compared to pure synthetics.

-Here are 5 innovative and brilliant examples of new plant-based materials.
+Here are 5 innovative examples of vegan leather:

 The London-based startup Ananas Anam adopted and improved an ancient Filipino processing technique to obtain Piñatex, an innovative and natural non-woven material, created from pineapple leaf fibres.